 Gerard, together with his late father Tom and brother David, have been noted Judges at shows and sales throughout Ireland for decades.
 In addition, Gerard has had the honour of judging Beef Simmentals at a number of International events, including:

-Angela is a qualified General Nurse, Midwife, Chiropidist, Orthopedic Nurse, and has worked in Saudia Arabia and Iraq as well as Ireland.
-Angela managed the farm for about 10 years while Gerard commuted to work in Dublin, and is still involved in the daily running of the farm, handling much of the calf rearing, DIY AI and any fertility treatments.
+Angela is a qualified General Nurse, Midwife, Chiropidist, Orthopedic Nurse, and has worked in Saudia Arabia and Iraq as well as Germany and Ireland.
+Angela managed the farm for about 10 years while Gerard commuted to work in Dublin, and is still fully involved in the daily running of the farm, handling much of the calf rearing, DIY AI and healthcare of the animals .
 Her medical background is also usefull in dealing with any veterinary issues.
-On a day to day basis, Angela also handles much of the semen sales and delivery arrangements.Angela served on the Irish Simmental Council for 6 years, and held the office of Vice-President for some of that time.
+On a day to day basis, Angela also handles much of the semen sales and delivery arrangements.Angela served on the Irish Simmental Council for 6 years, and held the office of Vice-President.